cafjs/caf_dcinabox/README.md

 ```
 where `xip.io` provides a DNS wildcard domain that maps `whatever.192.168.1.15.xip.io` to my IP address `192.168.1.15`.

-Multi-host deployments can also connect real devices by using the previous URL.
+Multi-host deployments can also connect to real devices by using the previous URL.
 Some devices are hard to mock...